 the child’s age,

 See State v.
 Hart, 110 Ohio 3d 250 (Defiance 1996).
 The child’s and the parent’s demeanor at the time of the corporal punishment may also be relevant factors.
 For example, in an Illinois case, the court determined that the mother’s act of using a wooden spoon to spank her child, resulting in a one-inch bruise, did not by itself constitute abuse because the child appeared happy and unaffected and the mother displayed a calm demeanor at the time of the spankings.

 Can a minor child obtain a domestic violence civil protection order (CPO) against a parent?

 Yes.
 A child can obtain a CPO against an abusive parent.
 However, the more common procedure is for the other parent to file a CPO petition asking that the child be named as one of the parties protected under the CPO.
 If the minor child does seek to file the CPO petition on his or her own behalf, the court may appoint a guardian ad litem to represent the child in the CPO proceeding.

-Can a parent or grandparent obtain a domestic violence civil protection order (CPO) on behalf of their child or grandchild?
+Can a parent obtain a domestic violence civil protection order (CPO) on behalf of their child or grandchild?

 For more information on domestic violence visit the Ohio Domestic Violence Resource Center.

 See also the Forms & Education tab in this section for more information.The information in this site is not intended as legal advice.